-My future goal is to make my own dance agency to help dancers from all around the world to get more recognition and to book more jobs.
-By attending USC’s Marshall School of Business, I will be able to reach my goal in helping dancers in different countries by owning an agency that will give dancers more opportunities to have more recognition of the use of social media and my values on communications, marketing strategies, originality and confidence.
+My future goal is to build my own dance agency to help dancers from all around the world get more recognition and book more jobs, and I believe attending USC’s Marshall School of Business will help reach that goal.
+My agency will give dancers more opportunities from the use of social media, good communication, marketing strategies, originality and confidence.

-USC offers a business elective called Technology Strategy: The case of AI that highlights the use and importance of artificial intelligence that I want to take to learn how to make better strategic decisions which will also then help to figure out what markets to enter and customers to target, how to better consume AI and apply to the media and entertainment business field.
-This has been something I was hoping to learn because a lot of the entertainment agencies out there uses social media and technology a lot like SM entertainment but instead of making the same thing I want to make an agency that only focuses on dancers, not only professional dancers but dancers who are also starting as I know it can be very hard to start.
+USC offers a business elective called Technology Strategy: The case of AI, that highlights the use and importance of artificial intelligence.
+It will help me learn to make strategic decisions to figure out what markets to enter and customers to target, and how to better utilize AI in the media and entertainment business field.

-USC also focuses not only on technology in business but also the international business community.
-I will take advantage of the international business clubs and organizations like The Korean business student organization to help me make international networking connections to reach my career goals in order to make a dance agency not only based in the US but also in Korea, Indonesia and even other countries.
-By having an education in a business major, it will help me not only to communicate with different types of people from different parts of the world, but also to collaborate and gain a lot of skills like critical thinking, marketing skills and strategies in order to build myself a long-term career of making my own agency for dancers.
+USC also has a diverse international business community.
+Clubs and organizations like the Korean business student organization will help me make international networking connections to establish a worldwide dance agency.

+By pursuing a business major, not only will I gain skills like critical thinking, marketing skills and strategies, but also collaborate with different types of people from various parts of the world in order to build a long-term career of making my own international dance agency.